abboudl/Hosted-Challenge-Dev/readme.md

       nodePort: 30907 # The port that is exposed on each Node on the cluster
 ```

 Since the GKE cluster is a private cluster, this challenge is not yet live on the internet.
 To allow connections from the internet to this challenge, we create a `frontend` block in the HAProxy configuration file.
-This frontend block proxies all incoming connections to HAProxy on port 30907 to port 30907 on the internal cluster nodes.
+This frontend block proxies all incoming connections to HAProxy on port 30907 to the same port on the internal cluster nodes.
 HAProxy load balances incoming connections between cluster nodes so that no one cluster node is overwhelmed.

 ```
 frontend readmeafortune-sysadmin